randa-mu/drand-sdk/README.md

-# SDK for drand usage
+# How to derive good random values

-This repo documents the APIs available to use verifiable randomness from the drand network effectively in your projects.
+This repo documents the APIs we recommend to use along with the verifiable randomness from the drand/dcipher network effectively in your projects.

 Goals for this repo are to:
  - Provide clear derivation paths and algorithm for random values of different types.
  - Provide the necessary "verification algorithms" for said derivation paths.
  - Provide a clear set of APIs that allow users to use verifiable randomness in their code without having to care about it.
+ - Provide KAT to test your own implementations.

-# Developer needs satisfied by our APIs
+# Developer needs

-The following usecases are the ones we have designed the drand VRF SDK for.
+The following usecases are the ones we have designed this for.
 If you have a specific usecase for randomness that you feel is missing here, please reach out to us.

 ## Pick a random integer using drand VRF